 Office Hours: Wednesday 1:30-3:30

-This course is designed to provide an introduction to the area of conservation biology.
+The course is an in-depth examination using the integrative science of conservation biology to protect biodiversity.
 It will include an examination of the historical and ethical background underpinning the current conservation movement.
 We will be making connections between society and wildlife, specifically relating to human impacts on wildlife and the role of the conservation biologist to deal with that impact.
-We will focus on biodiversity, with an emphasis on monitoring and maintaining biodiversity on the planet.
-Furthermore, we will examine ecological concepts that are utilized in conservation management practices.
+We will focus on biodiversity, with an emphasis on monitoring and maintaining biodiversity on the planet and how community participation is essential.
+Furthermore, we will examine ecological concepts that are utilized in conservation management practices and the significance of sustainability.
 There is a service-learning component to this course, and you will be required to participate a minimum of 40 hours during the semester with an approved environmental organization.
 This is a field course, and we will also have the opportunity to experience biodiversity around the bay area and see first-hand how science is being used to manage this biodiversity.

 Prerequisite: Genetics Co-requisite or pre-requisite (completion with minimum grade C).

 Essentials of Conservation Biology by Richard B. Primack, 6th edition, Sinauer.
 ISBN 978-1-60535-289-3 (the 5th edition is fine too)...

 A Sand County Almanac by Aldo Leopold, Ballantine Books.

 Additional papers will be made available.

 Outcome 1.Demonstrate a comprehensive knowledge of the history of conservation and how it has developed into a Biological sub-discipline.
 You will be introduced to the history of the conservation movement from a local, regional and global perspective – and analyze how that movement has evolved over the years.